 Access to Healthcare

 People living in rural areas of Africa often struggle to access vital services.
-Around 75% of maternal deaths can be avoided through timely access to vital childbirth-related care (Source: The World Bank).
+In 2021, the WHO African region was home to 95% of malaria cases and 96% of deaths.
+Children under five accounted for 80% of all malaria deaths in the region.
+Around 75% of maternal deaths could be avoided through timely access to vital childbirth-related care (Source: The World Bank).

-- We empower people to transform their own lives through access to vital services, such as healthcare
+- We support people to transform their own lives through access to vital services, such as healthcare.

-- We transform rural access to vital services – We enable women, children, and men in rural communities to reach health services when they are in need.
+- We transform rural access to vital services – enabling women, children, and men in rural communities to reach health services when they are in need.

 - We strengthen transport systems and this can provide access to appropriate forms of transport.

-- Our MAMaZ Against Malaria programme has seen a staggering 96% reduction in deaths in children with severe malaria in Serenje District, Zambia.
+- Our MAMaZ Against Malaria programme (MAM@Scale) has seen a staggering 87% reduction in deaths in children with severe malaria in Serenje District, Zambia.
 The project is delivered by a consortium of partners who aim to increase access to life-saving medical treatment for communities in Zambia.
-This progress was noted by the Bill and Melinda Gates Foundation, as seen in the video below:
+This progress was noted by the Bill and Melinda Gates Foundation, as seen in the video above.